Is it possible to formulate least action principle for dissipative systems?: The conservative Hamiltonian

 \section{The conservative Hamiltonian}

-The idea is to consider the damped moving body and its environment, coupled to each other by dissipative force, as a whole conservative system to which LAP can be a priori applied.
-The total Hamiltonian includes the instantaneous kinetic and the potential energy of the body, as well as the mechanical energy that is lost from the beginning of the motion and transformed into heat or other forms of kinetic and potential energy (noises, vibration etc) in the environment.
-Concretely, we construct a total system composed of a one dimensional large moving body (system 1) along the axis $x$ and its environment (system 2) which includes all the parts coupled to system 1 by friction and receiving the dissipated mechanical energy.
-The energy transfer from system 1 to system 2 occurs only through a friction force given, for example, by the Stokes law.
-The total Hamiltonian can be given by $H=K_1+V_1+H_2$ where $K_1=\frac{1}{2}m\dot{x}^2$ is the kinetic energy, $V_1$ the potential of a conservative force acting only on system 1, and $H_2$ the energy of system 2.
-The interaction energy between 1 and 2 is neglected or supposed to be constant and dropped from the variational calculus.
-For simplicity, suppose that system 2 does not move as a whole, hence the macroscopic moving paths of the whole system are just the paths of system 1.
-This allows to calculate the action of the whole system along the paths $s=x(t)$ of system 1 moving between two configuration points $x_a$ and $x_b$ during the time period $t_b-t_a$ ($t_a=0$ from now on).
-The amount of energy $E_d$ dissipated from system 1 to 2 from $t_a=0$ to a time moment $t$ ($0\leq t \leq t_b$) is given by the negative work of the friction force:
+Our basic idea is to consider the damped moving body and its environment, coupled to each other by dissipative force, as a whole conservative system.
+The total Hamiltonian includes the instantaneous kinetic and the potential energy of the body, as well as the mechanical energy that is transformed into heat or other forms of energy (noises, vibration, electromagnetic radiation etc.) in the environment.
+The body (system 1) is large with respect to the particles of the environment and moves along the axis $x$ with velocity $\dot{x}$.
+Its environment (system 2 composed of $N$ particles with position $x_i$ and velocity $\dot{x}_i$ and $i=1,2,...,N$ ) includes all the parts coupled to system 1 by friction and receiving the dissipated mechanical energy.
+The energy transfer from system 1 to system 2 occurs only through a friction force.
+The total Hamiltonian reads $H=K_1+V_1+K_2+V_2+H_{int}$ where $K_1=\frac{1}{2}m\dot{x}^2$ is the kinetic energy and $V_1$ the potential energy of the system 1, $K_2=\frac{1}{2}\sum_{i}^{N}m_i\dot{x}_i(t)^2$ the kinetic energy and $V_2=\sum_{i}^{N}v(x_i)$ the potential energy of system 2 with $v(x_i)$ the potential energy of the particle $i$, and $H_{int}$ the interaction energy between the system 1 and 2.
+Since we are only interested in the paths or the equation of motion of the system 1, it is reasonable to suppose that system 2 does not move as a whole.
+This implies that $K_2$ and $V_2$ are only internal energies of the environment. $H_{int}$ is responsible for the friction law and determined by the coupling mechanism on the interface between the moving body and the environment.
+We can suppose that, for a limited time period of the motion under consideration, this interface (body's shape and size, body-environment distance, nature of the closest parts of the environment to the interface, etc.) and the friction law do not change significantly, hence the interaction mechanism should not change with the virtual variation of paths.
+So $H_{int}$ can be neglected in the following calculus, i.e., $H=K_1+K_2+V_1+V_2$ or $H=H_1+H_2$ where $H_1=K_1+V_1$ is the total energy of the system 1 and $H_2=K_2+V_2$ is the total energy of the system 2.